Veera Kannadiga

 Veera Kannadiga is a 2004 Indian Kannada-language masala film directed by debutant Meher Ramesh from a story written by Puri Jagannadh who simultaneously shot the film in Telugu as Andhrawala starring Jr. NTR.
 The film stars Puneeth Rajkumar and Anita Hassanandani in the lead roles.

 Veera Kannadiga was released on 1 January 2004, where it became a commercial success at the box office whereas the Telugu version bombed at the box office.

 Plot

 Munna is a slum dweller in Bangalore who learns from a person named Vishwa that his father is Shankar, a labourer who fought against a gangster named Bade Mia for the rights of Kannadigas in Mumbai.
 Shankar and Bade Mia's enmity rapidly developed due to Shankar and his men accidentally killing his son.
 During the naming ceremony of Munna, Bade Mia assassinated Shankar and his wife, but Shankar's subordinate Vishwa managed to escape with Munna where he placed Munna on a footpath beside a beggar.
 Learning about this, Munna wages a war against Bade Mia, where he finally finishes Bade Mia and his empire, thus avenging Shankar's death.

 Production

 Meher Ramesh who assisted Puri Jagannadh, made his directorial debut with this film.
-The film was started on 22 August 2003 and was completed by 25 December 2003.
+The film was started on 22 August 2003 (alongside its Telugu counterpart, which was directed by Jagannadh himself) and was completed by 25 December 2003.